linesma/Optimus-indicator-Depreciated-/README.md

 # Acknowledgements
 This was inspired by Martin Wimpress' Mate Optimus project at: https://github.com/ubuntu-mate/mate-optimus and is a fork of openSUSE's suseprime-appindicator project at: https://github.com/openSUSE/suseprime-appindicator.

-It has been updated to work with the Optimus-Switch program by dglt1, links are in the requirements section, on Manjaro.
+It has been updated to work with the Optimus-Switch program by dglt1, links are in the requirements section, on laptops running Manjaro.

 Thank you to the authors of the above programs.